chalkpe/PocketTelegram/README.md

 # Broadcaster
-A simple PocketMine-MP plugin that broadcast server chats to Telegram Channel
+A simple PocketMine-MP plugin that broadcasts messages to your Telegram Channel

 ## License
 ```